sb53systems/G-Code-Flow-Temperature-Controller/README.md

 2. included a [Custom](https://github.com/sb53systems/klipper_estimator) version of [Klipper_Estimator V 3.7.3](https://github.com/Annex-Engineering/klipper_estimator).
 Using Klipper Look-Ahead kinematics, it estimate the time and the average flow rate for each move in the G-Code (+/- 1s total time). (`\Klipper_estimator.exe` file is required and must be in the same Folder with this Script.)
   ![image](https://github.com/user-attachments/assets/30449359-fabd-4b3d-9593-523db606c0c1)

-3. Edit the initial layer temperature is important, the script can :
+3. Editing the `first layer temperature` is important, the script can :
-    ### Klipper Firmware
+    ### For Klipper Firmware
     Modify the specified print start macro.
 Example Below
     ![image](https://github.com/user-attachments/assets/26b1e09e-0750-43f6-995f-8671da5838e0)
     ![image](https://github.com/user-attachments/assets/a3c814af-4522-4177-907c-7aab631505f7)
-    ### Other Firmware
+    ### For Other Firmware
     Edit the GCode command "M109 S" provided that it is preceded by the comment "; Temp_To_Edit".
 Example Below
       ```
        ; Temp_To_Edit
       ```
       ![image](https://github.com/user-attachments/assets/a51b55dc-831b-48e2-88e8-18b2c99c3222)

-    You also need to add the comment ";PRINT_END" at the start of the `Machine end G-code`, this will allow the script to avoid the print end Moves.
+    You also need to add the comment "; PRINT_END" at the start of the `Machine end G-code`, this will allow the script to avoid the print end Moves.
 Example Below
       ```
        ; PRINT_END
       ```